-(1) The FAA Mentor-Protégé Program is designed to motivate and encourage firms to assist Small Businesses (SB), preferably Socially and Economically Disadvantaged Businesses (SEDB), Small Disadvantaged Businesses (SDB), Service-Disabled Veteran-Owned Small Business (SDVSB), Historically Black Colleges and Universities (HBCU), and Minority Institutions (MI) and Women-Owned Businesses (WOB), enhancing their capabilities to perform FAA prime contracts and subcontracts, foster long-term business relationships between these entities and Mentor Firms, and increase the overall number of these entities that receive FAA prime contract and subcontract awards.
-The "Mentor-Protégé Program Guide" may be obtained from the Small Business Development Program Group (SBDPG) staff.

-c.
-Incentives for Mentor Participation.

-(1) Mentors may receive additional evaluation points (for Mentor-Protégé Program participation) toward the award of contracts during the evaluation of competitive offers.

-(2) Mentors may receive credit toward attaining subcontracting goals contained in their FAA subcontracting plan(s) for Mentor-Protégé participation.

-(3) Costs incurred by a mentor to provide developmental assistance (i.e., technical or managerial) described in Section 1.12 are allowable as indirect costs (appropriate documentation must be provided) unless the contract contains a line item specifically for the Mentor-Protégé Program.
-A ceiling on allowable developmental costs must be established at time of contract award.

-(4) Procurements may be set-aside exclusively for competition among firms that are participants in the FAA Mentor-Protégé Program.

-d.
-Review and Approval on Mentor-Protégé Application and Agreement.

-(1) The Mentor-Protégé application and agreement is reviewed by the SBDPG.
+- (1) The FAA Mentor-Protégé Program is designed to motivate and encourage firms to assist Small Businesses (SB), preferably Small Disadvantaged Businesses (SDB), Small Disadvantaged Businesses (SDB), Service-Disabled Veteran-Owned Small Business (SDVSB), Historically Black Colleges and Universities (HBCU), and Minority Institutions (MI) and Women-Owned Businesses (WOB), enhancing their capabilities to perform FAA prime contracts and subcontracts, foster long-term business relationships between these entities and Mentor Firms, and increase the overall number of these entities that receive FAA prime contract and subcontract awards.
+The "Mentor-Protégé Program Guide" may be obtained from the Small Business Development Program Group (SBDPG) staff. - c.
+Incentives for Mentor Participation. - (1) Mentors may receive additional evaluation points (for Mentor-Protégé Program participation) toward the award of contracts during the evaluation of competitive offers. - (2) Mentors may receive credit toward attaining subcontracting goals contained in their FAA subcontracting plan(s) for Mentor-Protégé participation. - (3) Costs incurred by a mentor to provide developmental assistance (i.e., technical or managerial) described in Section 1.12 are allowable as indirect costs (appropriate documentation must be provided) unless the contract contains a line item specifically for the Mentor-Protégé Program.
+A ceiling on allowable developmental costs must be established at time of contract award. - (4) Procurements may be set-aside exclusively for competition among firms that are participants in the FAA Mentor-Protégé Program. - d.
+Review and Approval on Mentor-Protégé Application and Agreement. - (1) The Mentor-Protégé application and agreement is reviewed by the SBDPG.
 The review should be completed no later than 30 days after receipt.
-The SBDPG should provide a copy of the submitted information to the cognizant FAA service team and Contracting Officer for a parallel review and concurrence.

-(2) Upon approval of the agreement, the mentor may implement the developmental assistance program.

-(3) An approved agreement should be incorporated into the mentor or protégé firm's contract or memorandum of understanding with FAA.
+The SBDPG should provide a copy of the submitted information to the cognizant FAA service team and Contracting Officer for a parallel review and concurrence. - (2) Upon approval of the agreement, the mentor may implement the developmental assistance program. - (3) An approved agreement must be incorporated into the mentor or protégé firm's award (for example: a contract, blanket purchase agreement, purchase order, memorandum of agreement, memorandum of understanding, etc.).
 It should be added to the subcontracting plan in contracts which contain such a plan.

-(4) If the application is disapproved, then the mentor may provide additional information for reconsideration.
+- (4) If the application is disapproved, then the mentor may provide additional information for reconsideration.
 The review of any supplemental material should be completed within 30 days after receipt by the SBDPG.
-Upon finding deficiencies that FAA considers correctable, the SBDPG should notify the mentor and request information to be provided within 30 days that may correct the deficiencies.
+Upon finding deficiencies that FAA considers correctable, the SBDPG should notify the mentor and request information to be provided within 30 days that may correct the deficiencies. - e.

-e.
 Additional Mentor-Protégé Program guidance is located on the Small Business Development Office website.

-9 Joint Ventures Revised 10/2011
+9 Joint Ventures Revised 4/2016